 Plowing and planting methods conducted between 2017 and 2018 established that MPMT, RTMT, MPDS, and RTDS had an impact on soil bulk density, microbial indicators, and on ratoon rice grain yield.
 Almost all kinds of inverse tillage practices decrease soil bulk density [32].
 The resultant reduction in soil bulk density (Figure 4) under MPDS after the two-year study was largely ascribed to the high incorporation of preceding rice crop residues and fewer soil disturbances after plowing for the direct rice seed drill.
-In addition, moldboard plowing loosens soils, resulting in lower soil bulk density, which may be due to the traffic for the secondary operation (during transplanting of seedlings).
+In addition, moldboard plowing loosens soils, resulting in lower soil bulk density.
+The other tillage methods (e.g., RTMT and MPMT) resulted in higher soil bulk density, which may be due to the traffic for the secondary operation (during transplanting of seedlings).